wso2/k8s-api-operator/docs/GettingStarted/quick-start-guide.md

 #### Step 2: Configure API Controller

-- Download API controller v3.1.0 from the [API Manager Tooling web site](https://wso2.com/api-management/tooling/)
+- Download API controller v3.1.0 or the latest v3.1.x from the [API Manager Tooling web site](https://wso2.com/api-management/tooling/)

     - Under Dev-Ops Tooling section, you can download the tool based on your operating system.